wso2/docs-ei/en/streaming-integrator/docs/admin/creating-business-rules-templates.md

         - **Default Value**: The value assigned to the property by default.
 The business user can change this value if required.

         - **Options**: this is an optional configuration that allows you to define a set of values for a property so that the business user can select the required value from a list.
-This is useful when the the possible value for the property is a limited set options.
+This is useful when the possible value for the property is limited to a set of options.

     | Property                             | Field Name                                  | Field Description                                                              | Default Value                                    |
     |--------------------------------------|---------------------------------------------|--------------------------------------------------------------------------------|--------------------------------------------------|